haveanicedaymydear/Assistant-Autogen/readme.md

 └── requirements.txt        # Python dependencies
 ```

-### Important Notes About the docs/ Folder
+### Important Notes About the Output Folder Structure

-- The `docs/` folder is your **working directory** for source materials
+- The `output/` folder is the **main working directory** for AI agents
+- All files (instructions, docs, and generated content) are kept together for simpler navigation
-- Before running MAD, place your source documents (PDFs, text files, etc.) here
+- The `output/docs/` folder is where you place your source documents (PDFs, text files, etc.)
+- The `output/instructions/` folder contains your templates and validation rules
 - Each template includes `sample-docs/` you can copy to `docs/` to try it out
 - **Clear the docs/ folder** between different projects to avoid mixing documents